TheSwanFactory/hclang/TUTORIAL.md

 - No reserved words
 - No special forms

-There are pre-defined operators, but they don't really have any special treatment by the language.
+There are pre-defined operators for conditionals, iteration, and typing but they are not treated specially by the language.

 Instead, it has a robust runtime built around: